Field theories, stable homotopy theory and Khovanov homology: The Khovanov cube functor

 \subsection{Links and link cobordisms}

-Let $L$ be a link with spin structure, and let $\md$ be a non-degenerate projection of $L$, i.e. an immersion into $S^2$ with only at most double points where crossings occur at angles $\neq 0,\pi$.
-Recall that the {\em link cobordism} $\Sigma_L$ associated with $L$ is obtained by selecting disjoint disks $D_1,\dots, D_n$ around the crossings, taking \beg{ecube+}{\left(\md\smallsetminus\left(\bigcup_{i=1}^{n}D_i\cap \mathcal{D}\right)\right)\times I} and gluing in a saddle into each $D_n\times I$ with an $\epsilon$-resolution of the $i$'th crossing at second coordinate $\epsilon$, $\epsilon=0,1$.
-Recall that the $\epsilon$-resolution is obtained by replacing a chosen crossing by a non-crossing according to Figure 1:
+Let $L$ be a link with spin structure, and let $\md$ be a non-degenerate projection of $L$, i.e. an immersion into $S^2$ with only at most transverse double points (i.e. where crossings occur at angles $\neq 0,\pi$).
+Label the crossings of $\mathcal{D}$ by $1,2,\dots,n$.
+For the $i$'th crossing, select a disk $D_i$ which is a neighborhood of the crossing, such that $D_1,\dots,D_n$ are disjoint.
+Recall that for $\epsilon=0,1$, the $\epsilon$-resolution is obtained by replacing a chosen crossing by a non-crossing according to Figure 1: